Get up to $4,190

 Roof insulation — Ontario

-Get Ontario government rebates when you increase the
+Get Canadian government rebates when you increase the

 insulation value of 100 per cent of your flat roof or cathedral ceiling